PrecisionRender/Blockaid/README.md

 <img width="300" alt="skin" src="https://github.com/PrecisionRender/Blockaid/assets/89754713/446838d8-4e8a-449c-983f-2b62f33ee9b6">

 ## Building
-Blockaid is built using [Godot Engine](https://github.com/godotengine/godot).
-Unfortunately, Blockaid depends on [a bugfix](https://github.com/godotengine/godot/pull/81782) not yet merged in Godot.
-If you want to contribute to this project, you'll have to build [this custom fork of Godot](https://github.com/PrecisionRender/godot/tree/fix-windows-file-dialogue-file-seperators) from source.
-See [this guide](https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html) to learn how to build Godot.
+Blockaid is built using [Godot Engine](https://github.com/godotengine/godot) version 4.2.1 stable.
+You can download it [here](https://godotengine.org/download/archive/4.2.1-stable/).

-After you build Godot, clone the repository: `git clone https://github.com/PrecisionRender/Blockaid.git`
+After you download Godot, clone the repository: `git clone https://github.com/PrecisionRender/Blockaid.git`

 Once cloned, you can open the project in Godot.
 To be able to build binaries of Blockaid, you'll once again have to use that custom fork of Godot, this time to [build export templates](https://docs.godotengine.org/en/stable/contributing/development/compiling/introduction_to_the_buildsystem.html#export-templates).